GaryBrownEEngr/turtle/README.md

 # Turtle

-## A Turtle Graphics system for Golang
+## A Turtle Graphics System for Golang

 Based on the python turtle, this Go package provides an environment to learn Go programming while getting instant feedback.
-The screen is updated in real time using the [Ebitengine](https://ebitengine.org/)
+The screen is updated in real time using the [Ebitengine](https://ebitengine.org/).

 ## Install

 Ebitengine is the main dependency.
-[Check here the system specific instructions](https://ebitengine.org/en/documents/install.html)
+[Check here the system specific instructions](https://ebitengine.org/en/documents/install.html).

-## Examples
+## Example

 ```bash
 go run github.com/GaryBrownEEngr/turtle/examples/turtlebasic@latest